-(i) At active commercial gas stations, where there are retail sales of gasoline and/or diesel, Equations 740-3 and 740-5 may be used with the exposure frequency reduced to 0.25 to demonstrate when a cap is protective of the soil ingestion and dermal pathways.
-This scenario is intended to be a conservative estimate of a child trespasser scenario at a commercial gas station where contaminated soil has been excavated and stockpiled or soil is otherwise accessible.
-Sites using remediation levels must also use institutional controls to prevent uses that could result in a higher level of exposure and assess the protectiveness for other exposure pathways (e.g., soil vapors and soil to groundwater).
+(i) Equations 740-3 and 740-5 may be modified by reducing the exposure frequency to 0.25.
+This exposure frequency is intended to be a conservative estimate of a child trespasser scenario at a commercial gas station where contaminated soil has been excavated and stockpiled or soil is otherwise accessible.
+To rely on this exposure frequency:

+(A) The cleanup action must include institutional controls that prevent uses that could result in a higher level of exposure; and

+(B) Other exposure pathways (e.g., soil vapors and soil to groundwater) must be assessed to determine whether they are protective; or

-(ii) Equations 740-3 and 740-5 may also be modified on a site-specific basis as described in WAC 173-340-740(3)(c).
+(ii) Equations 740-3 and 740-5 may be modified on a site-specific basis as described in WAC 173-340-740(3)(c).

-(4) Protection of the environment.
-A quantitative site-specific ecological risk assessment may be conducted to help determine whether cleanup action alternatives, including those using a remediation level, engineered control and/or institutional control, are protective of the environment.
+(3) Ecological risk assessment.
+A quantitative site-specific ecological risk assessment may be used to help determine whether cleanup action alternatives, including those relying on engineered or institutional controls to limit exposure, protect the environment.

-WAC 173-340-360 Selection of cleanup actions.
+WAC 173-340-360 Cleanup action requirements.

 (1) Purpose.
-This section describes the minimum requirements and procedures for selecting cleanup actions.
-This section is intended to be used in conjunction with the administrative principles for the overall cleanup process in WAC 173-340-130; the requirements and procedures in WAC 173-340-350 through 173-340-357 and WAC 173-340-370 through 173-340-390; and the cleanup standards defined in WAC 173-340-700 through 173-340-760.
+This section specifies requirements for cleanup actions and the procedures for determining whether a cleanup action alternative meets those requirements.

+(2) Applicability.
+A cleanup action at a contaminated site must comply with the requirements in this section, regardless of which administrative option in WAC 173-340-510 is used to conduct remedial action at the site.

+(a) Sediment sites and sediment cleanup units.
+For sites where there is a release or threatened release to sediment, a cleanup action must also comply with the requirements in WAC 173-204-570.

+(b) National Priority List sites.
+For sites on the federal National Priorities List, a cleanup action must also comply with applicable requirements under the federal cleanup law.

-(2) Minimum requirements for cleanup actions.
-All cleanup actions shall meet the following requirements.
-Because cleanup actions will often involve the use of several cleanup action components at a single site, the overall cleanup action shall meet the requirements of this section.
-The department recognizes that some of the requirements contain flexibility and will require the use of professional judgment in determining how to apply them at particular sites.
+(3) Requirements.
+A cleanup action must meet all of the requirements in this subsection.
+When a cleanup action includes more than one cleanup action component, the overall cleanup action must meet the requirements.
+Ecology recognizes that some of the requirements contain flexibility and require the use of professional judgment in determining how to apply them at a particular site.